2026 Fauna Rescue SA Workshops

 Sunday 18th October – Fauna Rescue SA Headquarters, 24 Gaelic Avenue, Holden Hill from 11.00am till 3.00pm

 We welcome the public, prospective members and new members to attend our workshops.
-The morning is a power point presentation overview of Fauna Rescue, species identification and general health and safety is covered.
+The morning is a power point presentation overview of Fauna Rescue SA, species identification and general health and safety is covered.
 The afternoon session is a more focused teaching by the co-ordinators on the basic species: bats, birds, reptiles and possums.
 The whole day is friendly and informative.

 Introduction to Wildlife Rescue course is recommended as a next step in training followed by individual species-specific